theheking/intro-to-r/content/1_setup_rstudio.md

 -  Folder setup, Plots, Packages, Help, and more <b> Blue </b>
     - Let's save the Rscript we have been writing into.
 Please select `File --> Save` and enter in a suitable name for your Rscript.
     - You should see this is now available in the folder.
-    - We will explore the other tabs in this corner in the next sections.
+    - The following sections will explore the other tabs in this corner.

 - Interpreter/Console is where R is actually running <b> Dark purple </b>
     - Work in here interactively.